e-yang08/ilLuSIonOfgReaTNesS/README.md

 ## Project Timeline
 ---
-Times provided are in GMT.
+The times provided are in GMT.

 ```mermaid
 gantt